Urban Guide Quebec

 If you have mobility issues, however, this may not be the hotel for you.
 If you can manage the steps outside though, ask for a room on the main floor when you book.

 Disclaimer: My stay was courtesy of the hotel, however, all opinions are my own.
-When I say I will definitely be staying with this hotel again, I mean it.
+When I say I will definitely be staying at this hotel again, I mean it.
 It’s a lovely little staycation spot, I will be more than happy to pay for my future stays.